-34 Repository of Student Information ROSI is the institutional system that supports the operations, planning and management of student academic records, accounts and awards.
-It is the definitive source of institutional data on applicants, students and alumni with respect to their work in degree, diploma & certificate programs at U of T.
+&lt;sup>31 Repository of Student Information ROSI is institutional system that supports the operations, planning and management of student academic records, accounts and awards.
+The definitive source of institutional data on applicants, students and alumni with respect to their work in degree, diploma & certificate programs at U of T. ACORN is University's student information service, and a hub for everything students need to manage their